Bad Apple HD

 - You will see a white screen prompting you to insert the tape.

-- Insert the tape in the datasette and rewind it to the beginning.
+- Insert the tape in the program recorder and rewind it to the beginning.

-- The press "RETURN" again and enjoy the demo.
+- Press "RETURN" again and enjoy the demo.

 - Pressing "ESC" during the demo performs a cold start and restarts the demo from the very beginning.